 It was property of the order of the Knights Templar until 1189.
 A Benedictine covenant (St. Mary Latin Abbey – “Maria Latina”, of Jerusalem) was erected on the site, acquired by the Knights Hospitallers in 1248.
 It may have been in possession of the covenant in an earlier date (1158), as it appears on its records.

 Roads: The road through the site continued south, passing thru the following Crusaders fortresses:

 - Kulunsaweh (modern town of Qalansawe, where another ruins of a Crusaders fortress is located where the mosque now stands),

 - then Qaqun (Caco).
 The Red Tower has a similar design as in Caco, which has better survived.

 - on to Shechem (Arab Nablus).
 The city was held by the Crusaders from 1099-1187 (named Naples), and 1242-1260 (by the Nights Templar).

 - or on to Lod (Lidde, Lydda), where St. George is buried.

 The road north to Caesarea passed thru the following Crusaders sites:

 - Umm Khalid (today – west of the intersection of Netanya), another Crusaders fortress.

-- The Crusaders town Casale Latinae or Montdidier (Khirbat Madd ed-Deir, in modern Kibbutz Ma’abarot, at the crossing of Nahal Alexander (Nahar Iskandaruneh) near Biblical Tel Hefer.
+- The Crusaders town Casale Latinae or Montdidier (Khirbat Madd ed-Deir, in modern Kibbutz Ma’abarot, at the crossing of Nahal Alexander (Nahar Iskandaruneh) south of Biblical Tel Hefer.